 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to create an initial thread in response to the provided prompt for each forum.
 The initial thread must be a minimum of 600 words and demonstrate course-related knowledge, biblical principles, and Scripture.
 In addition to the initial thread, the student is required to reply to 2 classmates’ initial thread.
 Each reply must be at least 300 substantive words.
 Reduplicating the discussion prompts does not count towards the total word count.
-(MLO: A, B, C)
+(CLO: A, B, C)

 Keeping mind the reading and work previously completed in the course, the student will analyze and break down the essential theological concept of one of the core characteristics of a biblical disciple.
 This 3,000 word paper will produce the key theological concepts a believer needs to grasp in order to develop as a healthy disciple in that one core characteristic.
-(MLO: B, C)
+(CLO: B, C)